Hot drinks and food are a leading cause of burns

 • If for any reason the dryer isn’t working properly – don’t use it.

 • Make sure your home has working smoke alarms.
-The New Zealand Fire Service recommends installing a smoke alarm in every bedroom, hallway and living area.
+Fire and Emergency New Zealand recommends installing a smoke alarm in every bedroom, hallway and living area.

 • Have an escape plan and practice it with the whole family.